neelsoni26/textutils/README.md

+# TextUtils WebApp

+With this app users can play with text such as Converting text to Uppercase,
+Converting to Lowercase,
+Remove extra spaces,
+Replacing the word

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).